rollyboy13/heroku-cap/README.md

 - Deletes an actor with the specified id from the database

 '/movies/{id}'
--Deletes a movie with the specified id from the database
+- Deletes a movie with the specified id from the database

 ## Testing